bibleexchange/church_ministry__textbook/en/0601_characteristics-of-a-good-leader.md

 Marriage can help leaders, because they can learn to be a leader in their home and then be able to be a good leader in the church.

-### Possible meaning 2: The Leader must not have more than one wife at one time
+### Possible meaning 2: The leader must not have more than one wife at one time

 This is not likely what Paul meant, since not many Jews or Christians practiced polygamy.<sup>[8]</sup>

-### Possible meaning 3: The Leader must be faithful to his current wife
+### Possible meaning 3: The leader must be faithful to his current wife

 "This would allow for the possibility of an overseer being remarried after a death, divorce, or possibly adultery in the distant past but would disallow polygamy and sexual immorality (even if the overseer were not married, since the guidelines would be no less stringent for the unmarried than the married)."<sup>[9]</sup>

-### Possible meaning 4: The Leader must not marry again
+### Possible meaning 4: The leader must not marry again

 In is possible that this means that the leader should not be divorced and married again.